myselfbasil/myselfbasil/README.md

 ### Hey there!
 This is the place where I showcase my developer side stuff 😆

-I'm Basil Shaji.
-Myself a scholar at Karunya Institute of Technology and Sciences.
-I'm currently doing my UG B.Tech, focusing on Artificial Intelligence and Machine Learning.
-I’ve got a good mix of theory and hands-on experience under my belt.
-I’m pretty comfortable with programming languages like Python, C, and SQL, which I use to explore cool new stuff like algorithms in AI and ML.
-I’m also into video analysis using NVIDIA DeepStream and OpenCV, where I’m always exploring the latest trends in visual data.
-On top of that, I’m familiar with tools like Scikit-learn and GIT, which help me work smoothly in a team and keep projects moving forward.
-I'm a Computer Vision (CV) enthusiast.
+I'm Basil Shaji, a scholar at Karunya Institute of Technology and Sciences, currently pursuing a B.Tech in Artificial Intelligence and Machine Learning.
+I have a solid foundation in both theory and hands-on practice, with proficiency in programming languages like Python, C, and SQL.
+I enjoy working on algorithms in AI and ML, and I'm also passionate about video analysis using tools like NVIDIA DeepStream and OpenCV, always staying updated with the latest trends in visual data.
+Additionally, I'm well-versed in tools such as Scikit-learn and Git, which help me collaborate effectively and keep projects on track.
+I'm particularly enthusiastic about Computer Vision (CV).

 - 🔭 &nbsp;I’m currently working on something cool :wink:
 - 🌱 &nbsp;I’m currently learning Liquid Neural Networks (LNN) 🫥